 Explore ancient notions in contemporary times and write new poems as a seer, magi, witch, healer, and shaman.

-This weekend course will establish a space in which poets can set up parameters for new writing.
-Over the first day we will take inspiration from historical magical documents, with a mind to unravel how language is used in “primitive” writings through Antiquity and the Medieval periods (but not limited to just Western Medieval manuscripts), alongside more contemporary occult literature, to see the effects of these magical texts on their readers, writers, speakers, and listeners, and use this inspiration as a springboard for new writing of our own.
+This course will establish a space in which poets can set up parameters for new and challenging writing.
+We will take inspiration from historical magical documents, with a mind to unravel how language is used in “primitive” writings through Antiquity and the Medieval periods (but not limited to just Western Medieval manuscripts), alongside more contemporary occult literature, to see the effects of these magical texts on their readers, writers, speakers, and listeners, and use this inspiration as a springboard for new writing of our own.
 We will also explore different ritual practices, and take inspiration from the natural world, occult objects and oddities, to create further poetic and ritualistic work of our own.

 Image Credit: Bee Felten-Leidel

 About Sascha Akhtar View Profile